Mummy's Boys: Plot

 A landslide seals the entrance and traps Whittaker, Wright, Mary and Catfish in the tomb.
 As they search for a way out, Sterling approaches them, pretending to be a victim of kidnapping and professing to believe in the curse.
 Wright reveals that he knows the deaths are actually murders—he has read the diary, but has not yet learned the identity of the killer.
 He does not recall where he hid the diary, and needs to take a nap to remember.
 Sterling offers to inject him with a "sedative".
 Wright, fearing the syringe, leads them all on a merry chase, ending when he hits Sterling on the head with a vase.
 The vase smashes, revealing the diary, which Whittaker picks up.
 He examines it and realizes that Sterling is the murderer.

 The police arrive at the camp, enter the tomb, and bring Sterling to justice.
-The Egyptian spy who warned Wright over the phone turns out to be an Egyptian secret policeman, Rasheed Bey (Francis McDonald), who was investigating Sterling.
+The Egyptian spy who warned Wright over the phone turns out to be an Egyptian secret policeman, Rasheed Bey, who was investigating Sterling.

 At the fadeout, Wright has something he wants to say to Mary, but can't remember what it is.